 By following these basic guidelines, you can keep your salivary glands healthy and productive, facilitating the flow of saliva your body needs.

-- Think about quitting if you are smoker or use other tobacco products.
+- Consider quitting if you are a smoker or use other tobacco products.

 - Limit alcohol intake and don't use recreational drugs.

 - Closely monitor any health conditions, like diabetes.